Dr. Jerome Kassirer M.D. ’50

 Lenika Vazquez '96

-Head Coach of Canisius College's Division I volleyball program.
+Head Coach of Northeastern University's Women's Volleyball team.
+She was the head coach of Canisius College's Division I volleyball program from 2016-2020.
 She graduated in 2001 from Southern Illinois.
 She became an assistant coach at Southern Illinois in 2002, went on to be head coach at Chicago State University and South Suburban College before becoming an assistant coach at Butler University in 2012.
-She was named head coach of Canisius' volleyball program in 2016.

 Marcena Lozano '98